BVSc MANZCVS DipECVS

 Gordon started out his training with a Vet tech diploma from Singapore, then moved to New Zealand for veterinary school.
 He graduated from Massey University with a BVSc in 2018.

 Gordon started a rotating internship at ARC in December 2018.
 Prior to starting his veterinary career, he had always had a strong interest in imaging.
-Gordon has stayed on for an additional intern year at ARC focusing on diagnostic imaging and is hoping to move into a residency programme shortly.
+Gordon stayed on for an additional intern year at ARC focusing on diagnostic imaging and is now a resident in diagnostic imaging, working towards specialisation.

 Outside of work, Gordon enjoys cooking, going to the gym, meeting friends for a feed and exploring New Zealand.